JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol9_1.md

 Thank you for allowing me to share my message with you.
 I bow to the spirit within you.

 > Michael Painter is currently teaching philosophy at a community college and serving as president of the Orvonton Society of _The Urantia Book_ Fellowship.
 He has been a reader for 36 years and a practitioner of daily communion with God for 16 years.
-You can contact him at mpainter@ivytech.edu
 {.is-info}

 # The Start of a Worthy New Tradition